GhorbaniF/4CSeqEnhancerDetection/README.md

     $ unzip master.zip
     $ cd ./pipe4C-master
 ```
-**note:** the pipe4C.R and functions.R files need to be placed in the same folder.
+**Note:** the pipe4C.R and functions.R files need to be placed in the same folder.